thibaudrobin/thibaudrobin-website/content/writeups/santhacklaus-2019/survivall.md

     - https://www.pluginvulnerabilities.com/2017/04/20/arbitrary-file-upload-vulnerability-in-woocommerce-catalog-enquiry/
     - https://www.acunetix.com/vulnerabilities/web/wordpress-plugin-woocommerce-catalog-enquiry-arbitrary-file-upload-3-0-0/

 {{< protips "Xmlrpc engine is really usefull in wordpress compromission scenarios.
-This feature permits to performs heavy and quickly credentials bruteforcing.
+This feature permits to performs heavy and quick credentials bruteforcing.
 Also, severals vulnerability affects this functionnality in older version." >}}

 ### 1.3.
 Plugins bruteforcing

 During the tests, I was not really satisfied by the result found.
-So I launched a bruteforce attack with the following wordlists to obtained more plugins : http://hacks.rocks/wp-content/uploads/2018/02/wp-plugins.txt
+So I launched a bruteforce attack with the following wordlist to obtained more plugins : http://hacks.rocks/wp-content/uploads/2018/02/wp-plugins.txt

 ```bash